Missed estimate follow-up is usually not a sales problem. It is a workflow problem.

 The gap between sent quote and real next action

-Stanley Systems focuses on the office step itself.
-The goal is a simple follow-up process that still sounds like the business, still routes real replies to a human, and does not depend on somebody remembering tomorrow.
+Stanley Systems focuses on the handoff itself.
+The goal is a simple follow-up workflow that still sounds like the business, still routes real replies to a human, and does not depend on somebody remembering tomorrow.

 • Define what happens immediately after an estimate is sent.